brotatotes/bht-automation/bht gen 3/Romans/Chapter 10/Romans 10 4 bht.md

 # Romans 10:4 Commentary Help Text

 ## BHT:
-Christ is the end—the object or aim.
-He contains within Himself all that the law demands for the justification of those who embrace Him, whether Jew or Gentile.
-To believers, the law no longer has the legislative authority to say, Do this and live; do this or die.
-Christ put a stop to the law as a means of salvation.
-He is the goal or aim of the law, the fulfillment, the termination.
-Through faith in Christ, the same end is accomplished regarding our justification as would be by perfect obedience to the moral law.
+Christ is the end and goal of the law, containing within Himself all that the law demands for the justification of those who embrace Him.
+Through faith in Christ, the same end is achieved in regard to our justification that would be through perfect obedience to the moral law.
+He put a stop to the law as a means of salvation and becomes the fulfillment and aim of the law, providing the righteousness that the law points to but cannot give.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: